YahyeMoh/Quick-Quiz-Site/README.md

 # Quick-Quiz-Site
-Test yourself using this short quiz!
+Test your tech knowledge using this short simple quiz!